RIR360/development/journal/2025/January.md

 - Daydreaming becoming another problem out of nowhere.
   - For ex: You're thinking about a solution of something that you shouldn't be thinking of but it feels nice.
 - Defining accurate time for tasks is one of tough thing to do, you don't know when you start becoming perfectionist.
+- When you start becoming perfectionist you spent a lot more time on the things that was okay for the job.